hughes84/ambust/README.md

 # Design

 The user is first met by the menu screen.
-Here they can see the name of the site in big bold colours with the menu clearly visible to the left.
-Below these is an image of several different fleet of the Emergency services that I feel will draw the user in with the colours, detail and variety.
-I aimed to catch the users attention in with the bright illuminous colours of the vehicles and the glow of the flashing lights.
+Here they can see the name of the site in big bold colours with the menu clearly visible to the right.
+Below these is an image of several different fleet from the Emergency services that I feel will draw the user in with the colours, detail and variety.
+I aimed to catch the users attention with the bright illuminous colours of the vehicles and the glow of the flashing lights.
 I added a neutral background colour which I felt complimented these colours.

 ![image](https://github.com/hughes84/ambust/assets/134289376/0a9dfc60-5be5-4c18-aed7-3d3133b256bd)